 To keep the size of the crew small, the Lyra class employed advanced techniques for automating key systems, a decision which also enhanced the combat reaction speed of the crew, although it made at-sea repairs and maintenance extremely difficult.

 To achieve high speed, the Alfas used a remarkably innovative lead-cooled fast reactor design.
 This allowed a tremendous amount of power in a compact space.
 However, it also created staggering maintenance problems, few of which could be resolved by the small crew at sea.

 Indeed, even in port the Soviet Navy struggled to keep the Alfas in service.

-The Lyras could put up numbers that no class of submarine has matched (apart from the “Papa” SSGN) before or since.
-Submerged, they could travel at 41 knots (and could reach that speed with a startling degree of acceleration).
+The Lyras could put up numbers that no class of submarine, apart from the Papa missile sub, has matched before or since.
+Submerged, they could travel at 41 knots — and could reach that speed with a startling degree of acceleration.
 They could dive to at least 2,200 feet, far deeper than any NATO submarine of the time, or today.